coldlaugh/single-molecule-trace-selector/double-channel/experiments/transfer_learning.md

 | Fig.5(a1) | a_1 mM Mg2+_100uM Mn2+ | 30% used in transfer training, the rest used in evaluation | |
 | Fig.5(c)  | c_100 uM Mn2+ only | Only used in evaluation| |

+## Transfer Learning How-to

+How is transfer learning realized?
+Firstly, we import base models that have been trained on a large dataset.
+We then decrease the learning rate dramatically such that all layers except the last fully connected layer are locked to their current parameters during the transfer training.
+Consider the layers before the last fully connected layers as an encoder that extracts time traces' characterics such as anti-correlation, photo-bleach, etc. Consider the last fully connected layer as the trace selection criteria you would set for each characterics.
+Since the difference between different systems are mainly criteria, we just need our base model to re-learn the last fully connected layer.
+Therefore transfer learning requires a much smaller training dataset.